laipan0331/sentiment-analysis-system/README.md

 - Access admin dashboard by logging in as an admin and clicking "Admin Dashboard"
 - Manage users: View all users and delete users if necessary
 - Manage comments: View all comments and delete inappropriate content
+- Submit comments on the main page
+- View sentiment analysis results after submitting a comment
+- View global sentiment distribution by clicking "View Sentiment Distribution"

 ### Persistent Storage

 The application uses an H2 database file stored in a Docker volume (./data:/app/data) to ensure data persistence between container restarts.